 Education at its best

 There are two famous school districts in the region: Evergreen School District and Vancouver Public Schools.
 More than 22,000 students are enrolled in these schools.
 If you are looking for specialized education, you can choose the Vancouver iTech Preparatory or the Vancouver School of Arts.
-The best place for higher education would be the Washington State University and Clark Community College.
+The best place for higher education would be the Washington State University and Clark College.
+All of my SEO services staff has graduated from Clark College.
+They have the best web development curriculum in the pacific Northwest.

-Travelling around Vancouver is quite easy.
-Most people travel by paratransit vehicles, bus lines (there 135 of them) or van pools.
+Traveling around Vancouver is quite easy.
+Most people travel by para-transit vehicles, bus lines (there 135 of them) or van pools.
 The region has many express routes.
 If you want to drive around the city, you should be familiar with I5 and I205 (interstate freeways).